 Working with ITS_LIVE data and basemaps in QGIS without downloading the data (PDF - 26MB)

-autoRIFT: A highly accurate and efficeint algorithm for finding the pixel displacement between two radar or optical images
+autoRIFT: A highly accurate and efficient algorithm for finding the pixel displacement between two radar or optical images

 NSIDC notebook: A Jupyter notebook to search and download ITS_LIVE scene-pair velocity.